withastro/docs/src/pages/en/guides/data-fetching.md

 );

 // Components that are build-time rendered also log to the CLI.
-// If you loaded this component with a directive, it would log to the browser console. console.log(data);
+// When rendered with a client:* directive, they also log to the browser console. console.log(data);

 const Movies: FunctionalComponent = () => {
 // Output the result to the page return <div>{JSON.stringify(data)}</div>;
 };